 And then there are beans.
 While I understand that canned beans are much more convenient, I don’t mind taking the time to soak and cook dried beans from scratch for about any recipe.
 Dried beans have a more complex flavor, creamier texture, deeper color, and a better nutritional profile.
 If you’re intimidated by the whole cooking dried beans from scratch thing, don’t be!
 It’s much easier than you think.
 As far as bean variety goes, I like to use two different kinds of beans for textural diversity.
 Kidney beans and black turtle beans are my favorite, but any legumes work.

 If you’re a Texan, you probably don’t use tomatoes (or beans) in your chili, but I do.
-You can’t beat the sweet taste of fresh homegrown tomatoes – whether you use them directly in your chili or as a cool fresh topping.
+You can’t beat the sweet taste of fresh homegrown tomatoes – whether you use them directly in your chili or in fresh salsa.
 If you do go for canned tomatoes, use whole rather than diced.
 Canned diced tomatoes contain calcium chloride (a firming agent), which prevents the diced tomatoes from softening and breaking down when you cook them.
 Canned whole tomatoes yield a more natural texture.

 Every good chili starts with vegetables.
 Onions, garlic, fresh chili peppers, celery, red bell peppers … sauté all the vegetables before you add any liquid to draw out as much flavor as possible.
 The same goes for the seasonings.
 Don’t wait till the very end to add them because you’d be missing out on a lot of flavor.
 Sauté the spices and herbs together with the vegetables so the flavors mingle and develop a rich taste.
 When your spices are fragrant and toasted, add soy sauce to create the elusive fifth taste.